Rome

 1. Have FUN! - NO DRAMA, NO MELODRAMA, NO PSYCHODRAMAS!!!
 From anyone!
 We will not have your frown ruining our party pictures!
 If we even suspect that you are not having fun, you will be violently escorted from the premises by Dominus' dedicatedly sadistic Praetorian Guards and exiled to a tiny and remote island where you will suck bird droppings from shells for the remainder of your miserable days.

-2. DO NOT get sick or spill drinks on my floor!!!
+2. DO NOT get sick or spill drinks on our new floor!!!
 If you're too wasted to maintain, return home and ruin your own villa.
 If you do see someone spilling drinks, you are at liberty to crucify them.
 We supply complimentary hammer and nails, but keep the blood in the backyard out of consideration for my already overworked slaves.

 3. Bring your own togas.
 We have extras, but they’re not the right fashion statement and we should all dress to oppress.
 Togas are optional!
 The theme is not.